 Jennifer Nolan serves as the Half Day 3-6 Program as Coordinator.
 See her full bio on the administration page.

-Miriam Audino, an Assistant in the Blue Room in the morning, is new to Seton Montessori, having just relocated from Ohio.
-As soon as she stepped foot on campus, she knew she’d found home.
+Miriam Audino, is beginning her second year at Seton.
+She will continue her work as an Assistant in the Blue room morning class, and joins the Purple Room afternoon class this year.
 She has worked with children in many informal settings, including two years spent traveling with a youth outreach team throughout the United States, India and Nepal.
-She also worked as a preschool teacher while living in Ohio.
-Miriam studied at Nyack College in New York where she earned a B.A. in Cross Cultural Studies and Comparative Religion.
+She also worked as a preschool teacher in Ohio.
+Miriam earned her B.A in Cross Cultural Studies and Comparative Religion at Nyack College in New York.
 She loves all things creative, but has recently been learning to knit and sew.
-She and her husband have two children, and as a family they love to hike, spend time in nature, cook elaborate meals and read books.
+She and her husband have two children, and they love to hike, spend time in nature, cook elaborate meals and read books.
 She loves working with children and being present with them as they discover the joy and freedom that learning brings.

-Joy Humphrey is a Co-teacher in the Purple Room for the morning class.
+Joy Humphrey is the Lead Teacher in the Purple Room for the morning class.
 She began working with children at a Boys and Girls Club while in college.
 Shortly before graduating with a B.A. in Communication and Culture she decided she wanted to teach and was able to teach English in South Korea for a year.
 Upon returning home she worked at a daycare.
 After observing the children’s frustration with a traditional educational approach, Joy pursued her Early Childhood Montessori credential.
-Joy completed her Practicum at Seton as the student teacher in the Green Room and went on to teach in a 3-6 Montessori program in Chicago.
+Joy completed her Practicum at Seton as the student teacher in the Green Room and went on to teach in a 3-6 Montessori program in Chicago, returning to Seton four years ago.
 Joy and her husband, Bryan, have a son, Benjamin, and a daughter, Lucy.
-They love to travel, hike, listen to music, read, cook and eat.
+They like to travel, hike, listen to music, read, cook and eat.
 Joy loves learning from the children and is filled with gratitude to be able to see and experience wonder through their eyes.